-Within 6 to 72 hours of taking the first medication, you will take the second medication (Misoprostol), at home, which will cause you to expel the pregnancy.
-Again, this process happens at home, not in the medical office.
+Within 6 to 72 hours of taking the first medication, you will take the second medication (Misoprostol), at home or at a location you feel safe and comfortable, which will cause you to expel the pregnancy.
 It can take anywhere from 4 to 12 hours, or longer, for this process to occur.
-During that time you will have cramping, bleeding, and clotting.
+During that time, you will have cramping, bleeding, and clotting.
 Nausea, diarrhea, fever, and chills can also occur.
 We recommend that you are able to have a 24-hour period with no plans during this process.
 You must have a support person with you during this time and you must have access to a phone and vehicle and be within 50 miles of a hospital in case of an emergency.

-Your follow-up appointment: You will return to the Center within two weeks for your follow-up exam, or follow-up via phone.
-Medication abortion is 97% effective, and at this appointment we will confirm that the abortion is complete by doing another ultrasound.
-This appointment usually takes 30 minutes.
-If you have not passed the pregnancy, you will be given two options: take another dose of Misoprostol or have an in-clinic aspiration (or suction) abortion.
-If you choose to take the Misoprostol and you still don’t pass the pregnancy, a suction procedure is necessary.
+Your follow-up appointment: We offer follow-up in the office or by telephone.
+This typically happens within 1-2 weeks of your abortion.
+Medication abortion is 97% effective, and at this appointment, we will confirm that the abortion is complete.
+If it appears that you have not passed the pregnancy, we will perform an ultrasound in the office, and you will be given two options: take another dose of Misoprostol or have an in-clinic aspiration (or suction) abortion.
+If you choose to take the Misoprostol and you still don’t pass the pregnancy, a procedure will be necessary.

 Make your appointment today: